owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/contract-guides/IERC721Dna.md

 Before, you use Owl Protocol DNA standard, you should think about **what** data is relevant to store on-chain.
 We recommend a hybrid model. **Not all** data should be stored on-chain.
 Only data with **execution value**, meaning that it is relevant to the logic of other smart contracts (eg. DAO, staking, crafting), should be used on-chain.

 ### Image Layers
-Images shouid **not** be encoded on-chain.
+Images should **not** be encoded on-chain.
 Storing an image on-chain can be prohibitively expensive or imposible.
 Instead **pointers** to images should be stored in the form of numbers.
 For example, if an NFT can have 4 background images (eg. circle, triangle, triangle, pentagon), an `number` trait from `0-3` should be stored on-chain.
 The `collection.json` encoding spec can then define how each number points to a different image and can be used to create a truly generative NFT (see later section).
 The `collection.json` and associated image resources can then be uploaded to IPFS and referenced by the `contraryURI()` function extending the [contract-level-metadata] standard.
 See later sections for more info on how to use generative image layers using "Image Traits".

 ### Nested DNA Encoding
 We define the following recommended encoding standard for [IERC721Dna.sol] NFTs.